-Steeped in history, folk tradition and unapologetically political, Melbourne-based singer, banjo player, guitarist and songwriter Ruth Hazleton has remained a prominent figure in Australia’s folk music scene since she began performing in 1995.
+Melbourne-based singer, banjo player, guitarist and songwriter Ruth Hazleton has remained a prominent figure in Australia’s folk music scene for over 25 years.

-Ruth’s music career began as a member of Canberra-based band Closet Klezmer, whose vibrant Eastern European dance music quickly led them becoming local cult favourites.
+Ruth’s music career began as a member of Canberra-based band Closet Klezmer, whose vibrant Eastern European dance music quickly led them to become local cult favourites.
 It was during this time she also developed an enduring passion for traditional musics from around the world.

 In 1998, Ruth took to the stage with Kate Burke (Trouble in the Kitchen), and the rest, as they say, is history.
-Two of Australia’s most respected and renowned folk musicians; their vocal harmonies, exceptional musicianship and unique interpretations of traditional song have won them national and international acclaim over the years.
+Two of Australia’s most respected and renowned folk musicians; their vocal harmonies, exceptional musicianship and unique interpretations of traditional song has won them national and international acclaim over the years.

 Throughout her career, Ruth has also performed American old-time & Americana music (another enduring musical passion); initially with Canberra-based band The Horses’s Leotard (you did read that right), and later Dev’lish Mary.

 Among the many acts and musicians Ruth has recorded and performed with are: Andy Irvine (Ireland – Planxty, Mozaik), Bruce Molsky (USA – Mozaik), Nancy Kerr & The Sweet Visitor Band (UK – BBC Folk Singer of the Year 2015), Luke Plumb (Shooglenifty), James Fagan (AUS/UK), Rens Van der Zalm (Netherlands – Mozaik), James Keelaghan (Canada), Martyn Wyndham-Read (UK), Fred Smith & Liz Frencham (Australia), Bill Jackson (Australia) and Shane Howard (Australia – Goanna).

 In her non-musical life, Ruth Hazleton is a mum, rogue folklorist, oral and social historian.
-Currently employed by The National Library of Australia, she is also an occasional blogger at The Hidden Culture, volunteer for The Australian Magic Research Project, and Reference Committee member for the Australian Children’s Folklore Collection at Museums Victoria.
-She is also an activist for Australian independent musicians and passionate campaigner for women in the Australian music industry.
+Currently employed by The National Library of Australia, she is also an occasional blogger at The Hidden Culture, a volunteer for The Australian Magic Research Project, and Reference Committee member for the Australian Children’s Folklore Collection at Museums Victoria.
+She is also an activist for Australian independent musicians and a passionate campaigner for women in the Australian music industry.